Terms and Conditions

 The seller supplies natural products.
 Illustrations/images and samples cannot convey the variation in grain, colour, tone and natural defects.
 It is the responsibility of the buyer to ensure that they are fully aware of the appearance and nature of any goods ordered.

 - 15.5.
 Temperature and humidity

 Temperature and humidity are critical factors to Oak.
 Kiln-Dried Oak products are typically supplied at a moisture content of between 8% and 15%.
 If they are allowed to significantly dry out or pick up moisture beyond these boundaries, there is potential that the product could warp, swell, crack, bow etc. It is very important that your Oak product is sealed prior to installation or at least very soon after, and prior to exposure to heat and/or moisture.

 - 15.6.
 Condition and fit for purpose

 The seller cannot guarantee that the products provided are not subject to warping in accordance with clauses 15.1, 15.2, 15.3, 15.4 and 15.5 in order to minimise these products such as mouldings, window sills and floor boards should be fitted as soon as possible, as solid as possible.

-Some untreated oak can have small knotting and splitting that require filling.
+- Unfinished oak is considered as just that and may require some sanding and filling work.
+Untreated oak can have small knotting, shakes and splitting that require filling.
 If a treatment has been chosen this will already be done by the seller.

 Mouldings/thresholds/skirting are provided in accordance with above and clauses 15.1, 15.2, 15.3, 15.4, 15.5 and can be supplied oversize to allow for any split ends to be cut away on site.